leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 design anything better than a napkin.

 So what does anyone do when need something?
 Ask <del>our Supreme Overlord</del> Google for a nice theme.
-The I found that I really liked was [Hyde][hyde-url].
+The one I found that I really liked was [Hyde][hyde-url].
 It's a two column theme that was pretty much what I was looking for.

 I just went ahead, and put everything together, trying to make it work.
 Usually